-Hiking remains one of the most popular activities that visitors enjoy in The Great Smoky Mountain National Park.
-Here is a look at some of the most popular trails in the park.
+Hiking remains one of the most popular activities that visitors enjoy in The Great Smoky Mountains National Park.
+With over 850 miles worth of trails there is a lot to explore!
+From mountain vistas, historical structures, and beautiful waterfalls here is a look at some of the most popular trails in the park.

 Forney Ridge Trail-Easy